-CAREER PATHWAY CERTIFICATE OF COMPLETION: SUPERVISION

-The Small Business Management/Entrepreneurship: Career Pathway Certificate of Completion: Supervision prepares the individual for careers in supervision and management.
+www.socc.edu CAREER PATHWAY CERTIFICATE OF COMPLETION: SUPERVISION The Business Management/Entrepreneurship: Career Pathway Certificate of Completion: Supervision prepares the individual for careers in supervision and management.
 Its objective is to assist students in learning the newest supervisory and management skills and to help businesses save money on training costs.
+PROGRAM STUDENT LEARNING OUTCOMES

-Upon successful completion of this program the student will be able to:

-- Demonstrate effective communication skills including both verbal and written. - Understand the role of a leader. - Identify and implement strategies for managing employee relations.

-Students must complete a minimum of 19 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+Upon successful completion of this program the student will be able to: • Demonstrate effective communication skills including both verbal and written. - Understand the role of a leader. - Identify and implement strategies for managing employee relations.
+GRADUATION REQUIREMENTS Students must complete a minimum of 19 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a 'C' or better.
-Nine (9) of the last 12 credits must be earned at Southwestern before the Small Business Management/ Entrepreneurship: Career Pathway Certificate of Completion: Supervision is awarded.

-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply during winter term).
+Nine (9) credits must be completed at Southwestern before the Business Management/ Entrepreneurship: Career Pathway Certificate of Completion: Supervision is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).